Truck Accident Laws

 When a large truck strikes a smaller vehicle, the long-term damage can be catastrophic.
 Truck accidents result in significant injuries that could result in disfigurement and permanent disabilities.
 Often, they result in fatalities.
 It is important to remember that the trucking industry is regulated by federal and Pennsylvania truck accident laws that set standards to be followed by all truck drivers and trucking companies.
 In many cases, these truck accident laws help determine who is responsible for a commercial truck accident.

-The Pennsylvania Truck Accident Lawyers at KaplunMarx PLLC have the experience, knowledge, and resources it takes to hold negligent truck drivers and trucking companies accountable for the injuries, damages, and losses they cause.
+The Philly truck accident attorneys at KaplunMarx PLLC have the experience, knowledge, and resources it takes to hold negligent truck drivers and trucking companies accountable for the injuries, damages, and losses they cause.
 We understand that truck accident cases can be complex because of evolving laws.
 We not only stay abreast of the changing laws in this area but also have a thorough understanding of how to apply them to your particular case.

 Under federal law, a commercial truck is defined as a vehicle that is used as part of a business and is involved in interstate commerce, weighing 10,001 pounds or more.
 There are a number of federal and state laws that dictate how large trucks can operate.
 These laws are there for very important reasons – for the safety of the traveling public.